Negronii/MyNotes/front-end/SwiftUI/reademe.md

 # SwiftUI Notes

-## Image Literal in Swift
+## Image Literal

-Swift provides a feature known as an *image literal* which is a convenient way to insert images directly into your code.
-This feature can greatly simplify the process of working with images in a Swift project within Xcode.
+*Image literal* which is a convenient way to insert images directly into your code.

 ### Key Points